Republic of Cuba in Arms

-The Republic of Cuba in Arms (República de Cuba en Armas) was the government that occupied the revolutionary era of Cuba that existed in two periods, the first period occurring during the Ten Years' War from 1868 to 1878, governed by the Guáimaro Constitution, and the second period, following the Little War, occurring during the Cuban War of Independence from 1895 to 1899, governed by the Jimaguayú Constitution.
+The Republic of Cuba in Arms (República de Cuba en Armas) was the government that occupied the revolutionary pre-republican era of Cuba that existed in two periods, the first period occurring during the Ten Years' War from 1868 to 1878, governed by the Guáimaro Constitution, and the second period, following the Little War, occurring during the Cuban War of Independence from 1895 to 1899, governed by the Jimaguayú Constitution.
 The first President of the Cuban Republic in Arms was Carlos Manuel de Céspedes.
 The first Vice President of the Republic in Arms was Francisco Vicente Aguilera.

 Tenure of President Carlos Manuel de Céspedes (1868–1873)

 The Cry of Yara

 On October 10, 1868, the Bell of La Demajagua was rung at the Demajagua farm, gathering the slaves and free men in the surrounding area to hear a proclamation of freedom by Carlos Manuel de Céspedes who was standing on the roof of the building.
 Carlos Manuel also freed his slaves.

 On October 10, 1868, the Cuban Declaration of Independence was signed.